stoneyrh/gSOAP/gsoap/ios_plugin/README.md

   declarations for instructions on how to invoke services.

 All of the source code files should be of type Objective C++ source.
 Mixing C files with C++ files will cause errors.
+Rename .c files to .cpp files as necessary.

 @section ios_cache_policy Specifying the Cache Policy